-“We unite the cancer community to reduce the global cancer burden, to promote greater equity, and to integrate cancer control into the world health and development agenda.”
+We unite and support the cancer community to reduce the global cancer burden, to promote greater equity, and to ensure that cancer control continues to be a priority in the world health and development agenda.

 Juntos Contra el Cáncer

 More than 50 civil society organizations from Mexico have created the “Juntos Contra el Cáncer” (Together Against Cancer) coalition to position cancer in the national health agenda and be the voice of patients in the country.

 International Society of Nurses in Cancer Care (ISNCC)

 The International Society of Nurses in Cancer Care (ISNCC) represents over 60,000 oncology nurses and focuses on maximizing and promoting the role of nurses in improving cancer care.

 Working in partnership has benefits such as amplifying cancer control initiatives and bringing them to the attention of key decision-makers, expanding the reach and scale-up of interventions, stimulating idea generation and peer-to-peer support, and shaping cancer policies that can leave a long-lasting footprint around the world.
 The global cancer community—including the UN, WHO, Ministries of Health, national cancer institutes, cancer societies, research and treatment centers, academia, patient support groups, appropriate private sector, and survivors at the local, national and global levels—is collaborating on a broad spectrum of activities that support cancer surveillance, early detection, treatment and care, and the delivery of palliative care.
 (Figure 1) Many of these organizations work on the development, implementation, and monitoring of National Cancer Control Plans (NCCPs) that are the foundation for the prevention and control of cancer in their countries.